Team Unbothered & The Great Pumpkin Spice Debate

 CE: It tastes good, though !
 And another thing: why, as Black people, do we-

 AJ: Maybe it’s because you’re from Texas?
-There probably isn’t a distinct fall culture.
+There probably isn’t a distinct autumn culture.

-IK: We do love a flannel over there, but beyond the cozier fashions, Thanksgiving Day, and the start of holiday movie season, fall is kind of a dub for me.
+IK: We do love a flannel over there, but beyond the cosier fashions and the start of festive movie season, autumn is kind of a dub for me.

 CE: It’s all making sense now.
 You didn’t have the physical weather changes growing up, so this transition doesn’t mean anything to you.
 For me and Alexis, the first day in October is like Pavlovian conditioning; as soon as we feel that temperature drop, out come the pumpkin spice candles.